chris-minsik-son/Health-Analytics/README.md

 7. Have at least 2 types of measurements?
 8. Have all 3 measures - blood glucose, weight and blood pressure?

-For users that have blood pressure measurements:
+For users that have blood pressure measurements: <br />
 9. What is the median systolic/diastolic blood pressure values?

 ## Solutions